 The circulation of the SARS-CoV-2 virus in the environment is assessed in the present work based on three indicators.
-The analysis of wastewater samples collected in 39 wastewater treatment plants covers 45% of the Belgian population, with increased accuracy in the urban areas.
+The analysis of wastewater samples collected in 42 wastewater treatment plants covers 45% of the Belgian population, with increased accuracy in the urban areas.
 The results of the wastewater surveillance is a source of complementary information to the infection cases number as the populations represented are different.
 Indeed, the wastewater results do notably include all asymptomatic persons, and are independent of the testing strategy.

-Here are the conclusions based on the latest results of September 08th 2021:
+Here are the conclusions based on the latest results of September 29th 2021:

-- At the national level: The number of treatment plants belonging to the "Fast increase" and "Increasing trend" indicators rose quickly at the beginning of July 2021 and stabilized at the same alert level since mid-July.
-At the same time, an increase in the number of plants for which the "High circulation" indicator is fulfilled is observed since mid-August (see Figure 3). - At the provincial level: Antwerpen, Hainaut, Liège, Luxembourg, and Namur are the provinces positive to at least one of the three alerting indicators.
-The province of Liege is of particular concern as the conditions for 3 indicators are met in this province (see Table 1). - At the catchment area level: Amongst the 39 catchment areas covered, the number of treatment plants with at least one alerting indicator positive is 17, 5 belonging to the "High circulation" indicator, 12 belonging to the "Fast increase" indicator, and 13 belonging to the "Increasing trend" indicator (see Table 2).
-Last week (results of September 01th 2021), 14 areas had at least one alerting indicator positive. - This week, all three indicators are fulfilled in 5 treatment plants: Froyennes, Amay, Liège Sclessin, Liège Oupeye and Mornimont.
-It should be noted that three of these 5 plants are located in the province of Liège (see Table 2).
+- At the national level: The number of areas covered, belonging to the "Increasing trend" indicators, rose quickly at the beginning of July 2021 and stabilized at the same alert level since mid-July. - At the provincial level: Antwerpen and Namur are the provinces positive to at least one of the three alerting indicators. - At the covered areas level: Amongst the 39 areas covered, the number of treatment plants with at least one alerting indicator positive is 11, none belonging to the "High circulation" indicator, 1 belonging to the "Fast increase" indicator, and 10 belonging to the "Increasing trend" indicator.
+Last week (results of September 22th 2021), 20 areas had at least one alerting indicator positive. - The province of Oost-Vlaanderen is not well represented this week as the area of Ghent, which accounts for almost 250 000 inhabitants, had not been analysed.